SerhanMiah/VideoGameOnlineShop/README.md

 The DbSet<TEntity> represents a collection of entities in the context that can be queried from the database.
 In the context of Entity Framework (EF), creates the tables in the database.

-- **LINQ for Data Operations**: With LINQ, handling database operations ranging from data retrieval to updates became more intuitive and streamlined.
+- **LINQ for Data Operations**: Leveraging LINQ with Entity Framework, I further streamlined database operations, making it intuitive to establish relationships between models and enhance our application with rich features.

+For instance, in one of my controllers:

 Consider this example from my game controller: